rrrohit1/genai-sous-chef/README.md

 # 🧑‍🍳 GenAI Sous-Chef

-A smart, Gemini-powered culinary assistant that takes ingredients from your pantry (or a photo of them) and cooks up delicious recipes — complete with structured outputs, nutritional info, and even visual recipe cards.
-Designed as a capstone GenAI project for the Google x Kaggle 5-Day GenAI course.
+A smart, Gemini-powered culinary assistant that transforms ingredients from your pantry (or a photo) into full-fledged recipes — complete with structured outputs, nutritional breakdowns, and image-guided instructions.
+Built using LangGraph agents and Gemini API, this project demonstrates the power of GenAI orchestration across multiple modalities.

+Designed as a capstone GenAI project for the **Google x Kaggle 5-Day GenAI course**.

 ---